Shopify Catalog Operations & Automation

 3b.
 Import Preview

-Import preview confirming fields, variants, and price values before publishing.
+Import preview confirming fields, variants, and pricing before publishing.

 3c.
 Draft Admin View After Import

-Product created in Draft with images, options, and seeded variant grid from the CSV.
+Product created as a draft with images, options, and a seeded variant grid from the CSV.

 3d.
 Final Admin View

-Completed admin setup with variants, pricing, inventory, category mapping, tags, and SEO metadata.
+Completed setup with variants, pricing, inventory, category mapping, tags, and SEO metadata.

 3e.
 Storefront View